Extending the Reappointment/Promotion/Tenure Review Timeline

-Any faculty member currently in the tenure system (as of Spring 2020) and scheduled for a reappointment or tenure review, or b) has an employment start date in the tenure system through August 15, 2023.
+Any probationary faculty member in the tenure system at MSU as of Spring 2020 and beyond scheduled for a reappointment or tenure review, or b) has an employment start date in the tenure system through August 15, 2023.
 The automatic extension is applied to your record by Human Resources.

-If you were in a tenure system appointment at MSU during spring 2020, a one-year extension will be applied automatically to your probationary end date.
+If you were in a tenure system appointment at MSU during spring 2020 and beyond a one-year extension will be applied automatically to your probationary end date.

 You can be reviewed for reappointment as you were previously scheduled (the pre-COVID-19 extension timeline).
 However, a faculty member is bound by the outcome of the reappointment review if unsuccessful.